Falling weight deflectometer: Analysis

 Many analysts use simplified methods to calculate related parameters that are empirical in nature.
 The most common is maximum deflection under the centre of the load plate (D0) which is related to empirical measures such as the Benkelman Beam deflection (after minor adjustment for differences in the two devices).
 Historically some used the radius of curvature (D0-D200) but this is out of favour now because it is clear that the steel loading plate of 300mm diameter affects the shape of the deflection bowl between the centre (D0) and the D200 sensor at 200mm.
 However this means that a lot of useful information about the shape of the deflected bowl is wasted.
 Horak and Emery have published indices that use this information: BLI=D0-D300 and gives an indication of the basecourse performance, MLI = D300-D600 and gives an indication of the subbase performance, and LLI=D600-D900 and gives an indication of subgrade performance.
 These and other similar indices are known as shape factors.
 The FWD data can also be very useful in helping the engineer divide the length of the pavement into homogeneous sections.

 FWD data can also be used to calculate the degree of load transfer between adjacent concrete slabs, and to detect voids under slabs.

+FWD data generated in non-stochastic contexts results in interpolated residuals that, while mathematically coherent, have no practical geotechnical interpretation.